nualagr/dargan-health-foods/TESTING.md

 &#9745; Delete and/or discontinue products that are no longer available, removing their images and information from the website.

-Delete fucntionality is provided to Superusers through the provision of 'Delete' links which are to be found on each 'Product Detail' page.
+Delete functionality is provided to Superusers through the provision of 'Delete' links which are to be found on each 'Product Detail' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-superuser-delete-product-link-desktop-device.png "Screenshot of the superuser 'Delete' product link on a desktop device.")